Required Tools

 When to Rent

-- Short-term Projects: If the debris removal is a one-time event, renting may be more cost-effective.
+- Short-Term Projects: If the debris removal is a one-time job or infrequent, renting tools can save costs.

 When to Purchase